These Vermont Baked Beans are a wonderful recipe for a cookout. Slow cooked white beans incorporate plenty of maple syrup and chunks of bacon.

 - Crockpot Cowboy BBQ Beans

 Vermont Baked Beans

-1. Sort and wash beans; place in a large bowl.
+- Sort and rinse the beans; place in a large bowl.
 Cover with water to 2 inches above beans; cover and let stand 8 hours or overnight.
-Drain beans.
+Drain the beans.

-3. Heat a Dutch oven over medium-high heat.
-Coat pan with cooking spray.
-Add onion and bacon to pan; sauté 5 minutes.
-Add beans, 5 1/2 cups water, 1/2 cup syrup, mustard, salt, and Tabasco; bring to a boil.
+- Heat a Dutch oven over medium-high heat.
+Coat a pan with cooking spray.
+Add the onion and bacon to the pan; sauté 5 minutes.
+Add the beans, 5½ cups water, ½ cup syrup, mustard, salt, and Tabasco; bring to a boil.

-4. Cover, remove from stove and place into the oven.
-Bake for 2 1/2 hours or until beans are tender, stirring occasionally.
-Uncover and bake an additional 30 minutes or until mixture begins to thicken.
-Stir in remaining 1/4 cup of syrup; serve.
+- Cover, remove from stove and place into the oven.
+Bake for 2½ hours or until the beans are tender, stirring occasionally.
+Uncover and bake an additional 30 minutes or until the mixture begins to thicken.
+Stir in the remaining ¼ cup of syrup; serve.